spatha0011/spatha_vsd-hdp/Day13/README.md

 - **GDSII File Generation**
   Produces the **GDSII** file containing all physical layout data.
 This file is used by foundries to generate photomasks and manufacture the silicon chip.
 The GDSII is essentially the **final blueprint** for chip fabrication.

+### OpenLANE ASIC Flow

+OpenLane is an open-source, automated ASIC design flow that enables users to go from RTL to GDSII with **no human intervention** — a principle known as **"no-human-in-the-loop"**.
+It’s built to be fully scriptable, repeatable, and scalable for modern digital design workflows.

+#### Key Features

+- **Tuned for SkyWater 130nm Open PDK**
+  OpenLane is designed to work seamlessly with the Sky130 PDK from Google and SkyWater Foundry.

+- **Fully Containerized**
+  - Works **out of the box** using Docker containers.
+  - Native build/run instructions are provided for those who want full control.